dhaneshkk/monadish/README.md

 This is a very informal introduction to monads using Java 8.

-Java 8 is not a great language for an introduction to monads, but it's the most widely readable by the audience, so it will do.
+Java is not a great language for an introduction to monads, but it's the most widely readable by the audience, so it will do.

+Seriously, this is going to be really tedious in Java.
+We're doing it for the familiarity.
+Try not to let it sour you on the underlying ideas.

 We'll back our way into monad comprehension by starting with the implementation, and working in reverse through the laws, and toward the